STOP DOING CHEST FLYS

 And I’m not even talking about common mistakes here.
 I’m talking about the exercise itself.

 You might remember when I talked about doing Chest Flyes on the floor.

-While I think there are better exercises for the chest, I do support people who need to be doing some type of Dumbbell Fly.
+While I think there are better exercises for building an impressive chest, I do support people who need to be doing some type of Dumbbell Fly.

 When you have a floor to support you, then you don’t have to worry about the potential detrimental effects.

 If you’re on a bench, you’ll have nothing to support you when it matters most.